US trial to tell epic tale of Mexican drug lord “El Chapo” | WTOP

 “He is totally isolated.
 He cannot approach anyone.
 His wife was not even able to approach him.
 So he is now out of the game,” Benitez said, referring to an order by the judge banning Guzman’s wife from hugging him in the courtroom during the trial.

-Whether he is out for good will be decided by anonymous jury of seven women and five men who will decide the case.
+Whether he is out for good will be decided by an anonymous jury of 12 men and women who will decide the case.
 The trial is expected to last into next year.

 Associated Press writer Peter Orsi in Mexico City contributed to this report.